nyomanb/lr_plugin_computer_vision_tagging/docs/export_settings.md

 [![Export_Dialog.png]({{ '/img/screenshots/Export_Dialog.png' | prepend: site.baseurl | replace: '//', '/' }}){:height="384"}]({{ '/img/screenshots/Export_Dialog.png' | prepend: site.baseurl | replace: '//', '/' }})

 # Global Settings Section
 This section allows you to select which APIs/services are used for tagging.
-Currently only the Clarifai API/service is implemented.
-More services will be added as they are implemented by the plugin
+You'll need to setup any selected services API keys in the plugin's preferences prior to use.

 # Image Quality Section
 Size (Mpx)